 If you are making a sweater for someone else and can’t try the sweater on them as you go, then I would recommend finding out their chest, height and arm measurements to help with fit.

-How to adjust fit around the bust / chest in top-down crochet sweaters
+How to adjust the bust

 The sweater does not fit around chest after the yoke split